 When Should You Overseed Bermuda Grass?

-In order to keep your Bermuda grass looking thick, lush and full year after year, you’ll need to overseed to replace grass lost to the elements over time.
-The following is a guide on the benefits of overseeding and what time of year you should employ this tactic.
+In order to keep your Bermuda grass looking thick, lush and healthy year after year, you’ll need to overseed periodically.
+The following explains the benefits of overseeding, and when you should do it.

 Benefits Of Overseeding Bermuda Grass

-- Increased Bermuda Levels - The new seedlings will create a more mature turf with increased density.
+- Dense and Healthy – The new seedlings will create a more mature turf with increased density.

 - Lower Weed Count – Reduces weeds in summer months.